jimhigson/oboe.js/writing/main/3_Background.md

 is more of a concern than heavyweight computation.
 Web applications fit well into this niche but they are far from the only domain that does so.

-In most programming languages attempts at concurrency have focused on threaded execution, whereas Node is by design single-threaded.
+In most imperative languages attempts at concurrency have focused on threaded execution, whereas Node is by design single-threaded.
 Threads are an effective means to speed up parallel computation but not well suited to concurrently running tasks which are mostly i/o dependent, in